Polpully: Attractions

 One of the main attraction of Polpully is the Perunkurichiappan temple (Lord Shiva), which attracts many peoples from the neighbouring states.
 Every year "Desa Niramala" is very well celebrated in this temple.
 The premises of temple is covered by paddy fields, a temple pond and also there is a small river "Thodu" flowing near to the temple in which a small dam like structure is present for irrigation purposes.
 Eventually the river joins with the Chittur puzha and later to the Bharathapuzha.

-There are also some more main places for workship in Polpully grama panchayath: Sree Polpully Bhagavathy temple and Sree Perunkurussi Bhagavathy temple are within half kilometer distance of main Siva temple, Sree Elaya Bhagavathy temple, Thirunagappilly Siva temple, Sri Chemittiya Bhagavathy temple, Madharasathul Kuraniya Juma Masjid, Sri Venugopalaswamy temple situated in Coolimuttam Gramam, Coolimuttam Mariyamman temple.
+There are also some more main places for worship in Polpully grama panchayath: Sree Polpully Bhagavathy temple and Sree Perunkurussi Bhagavathy temple are within half kilometer distance of main Siva temple, Sree Elaya Bhagavathy temple, Thirunagappilly Siva temple, Sri Chemittiya Bhagavathy temple, Madharasathul Kuraniya Juma Masjid, Sri Venugopalaswamy temple and Ayyappan temple situated in Coolimuttam Gramam, Coolimuttam Mariyamman temple.

 Festival

 The most important and prestigious festival of Polpully is the Vishu-Vela which is held every year on April 20.
 Vishu-vela is a festival mainly seen in Palakkad.
 It is celebrated either before the festival of Vishu or after that.
 Polpully folk lore has it that two youth from the village went to attend the Vishu-Vela in a neighbouring village which ended up in a fight and they took it upon themselves to celebrate it in Polpully every year since then.
 The tradition in Polpully could be as old as 100 years.